 This information is not intended to replace your current medical therapy.
-Discuss your difficulties with your physician or other healthcare professional in order to help develop a well-rounded treatment plan that is right for you.
+Discuss your ET and how it impacts you with your physician or other healthcare professional in order to help develop a well-rounded treatment plan that is right for you.